 Do OK Residents Need Health Insurance?

-- Heart disease was Oklahoma’s number one killer for both men and women in 2007 with over 9,500 deaths, making Oklahoma the number two state in heart disease prevalence.
+- Heart disease was Oklahoma’s number one killer for both men and women in one year with over 9,500 deaths, making Oklahoma the number two state in heart disease prevalence.

-- 8,479 Oklahoma hospital discharges had stroke as the principle diagnosis in 2009.
+- 8,479 Oklahoma hospital discharges had stroke as the principle diagnosis.

 - 20% of the state's residents do not have health insurance.